care101/HybridGraph/README.md

 ###2.4 Running a Single Source Shortest Path (SSSP) job on `master`
 First, create an input file under input/random_graph on HDFS.
 Input file should be in format of:
 `source_vertex_id \t target_vertex_id_1:target_vertex_id_2:...`
 An example is given in [random_graph](https://github.com/HybridGraph/dataset/blob/master/random_graph).
+You can download it and put it onto your HDFS:
+`hadoop dfs -mkdir input`
+`hadoop dfs -put random_graph input/`

 Second, submit the SSSP job with different models for the example graph [random_graph](https://github.com/HybridGraph/dataset/blob/master/random_graph):
 * __SSSP (using b-pull):__